 Do you love cakes slathered with frosting or just the plain kind?

 And this is totally my kinda jam.

-Just the right amount of sweetness, double the orange punch and the earthiness of walnuts.
+Just the right amount of sweetness, like the walnut cookies, double the orange punch and the earthiness of walnuts.
 This cake is sure to become your favorite too.